The following steps will describe how to configure Okta as an authenticator for Devolutions Server

 In the New Single-Page App Integration page presenting the configuration of the new application:

 a.
-First, name the application in the App integration name field in order to find it in your application list in Okta.
+First, name the application in the App integration name field to find it in your application list in Okta.

 b.
 Leave the Grant type option to Authorization Code.